-5 This estimate is the local average treatment effect for the approximately 15% of the population that are "Compliers".
-See Angrist et al 1996 for a detailed discussion of the interpretation of this estimate.
+5. This estimate is the local average treatment effect for the approximately 15% of the population that are "Compliers."
+See Angrist, Imbens, and Rubin (1996) for a detailed discussion of the interpretation of this estimate.

-6 This is due to the fact that men born in 1948 and 1949 were older when the lottery was run and most of them had either already entered the military or obtained a deferment.
+6. This is due to the fact that men born in 1948 and 1949 were older when the lottery was run, and most of them had either already entered the military or obtained a deferment.

-7 We also experimented with restricting the regressions to men born 1948-1952 and also to men born in 1950 and got very similar results to the ones presented in the paper.
+7. We also experimented with restricting the regressions to men born in 1948-1952 and also to men born in 1950 and got very similar results to the ones presented in the paper.
 The results for these other samples are available on request.

-drafted for those born in the last few months of the year.
-8 This has the potential to bias our instrumental variables estimates if those born in the later months of the year differ in important ways from those born at other times throughout the year.9 We deal with this problem by including a dummy variable in our regressions for each month of birth.10 As the last three columns of Table 1 illustrate, differences in the observed characteristics of men who were draft eligible and those who were not are mostly small in magnitude and statistically insignificant.
+FIGURE 1 Proportion of Males who are Veterans by Birth Month and Draft Eligibility the first of which is the nonrandom assignment of lottery numbers to individual birthdays.
+As noted at the time, a mechanical failure in the implementation of the first round of the lottery resulted in a disproportionately high probability of being drafted for those born in the past few months of the year.
+This has the potential to bias our instrumental variables estimates if those born in the later months of the year differ in important ways from those born at other times throughout the year.9 We deal with this problem by including a dummy variable in our regressions for each month of birth.
+As the last three columns of Table 1 illustrate, differences in the observed characteristics of men who were draft eligible and those who were not are mostly small in magnitude and statistically insignificant.